junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Maybe because he runs out of prophets to kill?
 That's all the people he kidnapped last time, I believe that's all the names Samandriel told him when he was tortured."

-"Hmm, 'runs out of prophets to kill' isn't a sentence I thought I'd hear," Dean says as he pulls out the searching engine.
+"*'Runs out of prophets to kill'*, that's not a sentence I thought I'd hear," Dean says as he pulls out the searching engine.
 And there they are, the other three innocent non-prophets, other three letters: "O", "Y", "S".

 "*'Hello, Boys.'* So the message is for us."
 Dean reads out loud, so pissed and disbelieving that he's almost laughing.
 He breathes in sharply then lets it out.
 "What's wrong with Crowley?
 He lost his phone or something?
 Couldn't just give us a call to say hi like normal people?"

-"He *is* the evil King of Hell, after all," Cas says reasonably.
+"He *is* the evil King of Hell, after all," Cas states reasonably.

 "What the hell did he want?
 He's already the King!
 I miss the days he's sorta on our side," Dean says tiredly, slumping deeper in the chair, turning to Cas.

 Too tired to continue working the case, the only thing makes him feel slightly better and sane is staring at Cas, so that's what Dean's doing.
 And only now does Dean realize how close they sit, their knees are brushing against each other, but it's just so natural that he doesn't even register the touch. *Are they always sitting so close?
 Touching so naturally?
-Is there any chance there can be something more between them?* But as his eyes naturally fall down to Cas's lips, even that sense of peaceful "Cas is here" thought is quickly disturbed by remembering the curse.
-It seems the life just wouldn't stop fucking him.
+Is there any chance there can be something more between them?* But as his eyes naturally fall down to Cas's lips out of habit from the years, even that sense of peaceful "Cas is here" thought is quickly disturbed by remembering the curse.
+It seems the life just wouldn't stop fucking him up.

-*Don't you dare hurt him, Dean Winchester.* He hears his own brain starts saying from the back of his head, menacing and murderous to the other unreasonably fluffy and flustering part of the brain. *Don't you dare even think about that, kissing him, no matter how much you want.
+*Don't you dare hurt him, Dean Winchester.* He hears his own brain starts snapping from the back of his head, menacing and murderous to the other unreasonably fluffy and flustering part of the brain. *Don't you dare even think about that, kissing him, no matter how much you want.
 Don't you dare break him again.
 Or I'll kill you -- me -- whatever.*

 Dean sighs, shifting his thoughts back to the world-saving crisis.